TRAN-Gia-Quoc-Bao/Project-Comfort-Vehicle-Control/README.md

 # Project: Comfort-oriented vehicle cruise and semi-active suspension control
 My work during the research project "Comfort-oriented Adaptive Cruise Control of an Autonomous Vehicle" done at GIPSA-lab (joint research unit of the French CNRS and Université Grenoble Alpes), January-June 2020, where we considered only cruise control (see details and explanations in the report).
-Then we extended this into an integrated cruise + semi-active suspension framework.
+Then we extended this into an integrated cruise + semi-active suspension control framework.

 I added the codes for cruise control.
 Codes for semi-active suspension control will come soon.